 Serve as the central body to monitor the network security of Government institutions.

 Proactively discover ongoing breaches and be well prepared for major incidents.

 This project has been approved for a period of 3 years.

 Implementation, Technical Support and Collaboration: Sri Lanka CERT | CC

-Line Ministry: Ministry of Defence
+Line Ministry: Ministry of Technology